Aquaculture Science Homepage

-NOAA is working to address the technical and scientific barriers to marine aquaculture production in a number of ways including through in-house research and science centers, grants and cooperative agreements with academic and other stakeholders, and by coordinating research with other federal agencies.
+NOAA is working to address the technical and scientific barriers to marine aquaculture in a number of ways including through in-house research at science centers, grants and cooperative agreements with academic and other stakeholders, and by coordinating research with other federal agencies.

 Since 1998, NOAA has funded a total of $15 million through the Sea Grant Marine Aquaculture grant program, a competitive grants program coordinated by Sea Grant and the Office of Aquaculture.
-Past projects have responded to key scientific, engineering, environmental, and economic questions for aquaculture.
-For example, NMAI has funded studies of candidate species, health and nutrition, best management practices, ecosystems monitoring and management, engineered production systems, and legal and operational frameworks.
+Past projects have responded to key scientific, engineering, environmental, and economic questions such as studies of candidate species, health and nutrition, best management practices, ecosystems monitoring and management, engineered production systems, and legal and operational frameworks.

 - NOAA-USDA Alternative Feeds Initiative

 - National Aquatic Animal Health Plan

 - Integrated Multi-Trophic Aquaculture Symposium (2011)

 - NOAA National Symposium on Shellfish and the Environment (2008)

 NOAA engages in aquaculture research at many of its labs and science centers.
 Research explores a wide spectrum of relevant issues including the culture of specific species, life-cycle analysis, alternative feeds, ocean acidification, and habitat benefits and impacts.
 A well-integrated aquaculture research program includes studies of the culture of fish and shellfish to develop methods suitable for commercial use as well as for stock enhancement and restoration.